© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 LG 2-2: Knowing and applying the Greenhouse Gas Protocol

-Participants are familiar with the Greenhouse Gas Protocol (GHP).
+Participants are familiar with the Greenhouse Gas Protocol (GHG Protocol).
 They are able to explain the scopes and assign emissions to the scopes.
 They can explain which scopes are affected when operating software in the cloud or on premise.
 Participants are familiar with ISO 14064-1 as a derivation of the Greenhouse Gas Protocol.

 LG 2-3: Positioning energy efficiency as a field of action in the company